merdok/homebridge-webos-tv/README.md

     - *com.webos.app.externalinput.component*,
     - *com.webos.app.externalinput.av1*
   - Apps can also be started when the TV is off, in that case an attempt to power on the TV and switch to the chosen app will be made
+- `channelButtons` [optional]
+Wheter the channel buttons service is enabled.
+This allows to create switches for the channels of your choice.
+This way you can quickly switch between favorite channels. **Default: "" (disabled)**
+  - Channels can also be opened when the TV is off, in that case an attempt to power on the TV and afterwards open the chosen channel will be made.

 ## Special thanks
 [lgtv2](https://github.com/hobbyquaker/lgtv2) - the Node.js remote control module for LG WebOS smart TVs.